Wood Burning Guide

 Birch Tree

-Good firewood producing a great fire and burns fairly quickly, even unseasoned.
+Birch is good firewood producing a great fire but burns fairly quickly, even unseasoned.
 Can use the bark as kindling.

 Wood Burning Scale 4